 ISA may refer to any of the following:

-In 1993, Intel and Microsoft introduced a PnP ISA bus that allowed the computer to automatically detect and setup computer ISA peripherals, such as a modem or sound card.
-Using the PnP technology, an end-user would have the capability of connecting a device and not having to configure the device using jumpers or dip switches.
+In 1993, Intel and Microsoft introduced a PnP (plug and play) ISA bus that allowed the computer to automatically detect and set up computer ISA peripherals, such as a modem or sound card.
+Using the PnP technology, an end-user would be able to connect a device and not have to configure the device using jumpers or dip switches.

 How can I add an ISA card if I don't have an ISA slot?

 To connect an ISA card to a computer, the motherboard must have an ISA slot.
 As mentioned above, today's computers no longer come with ISA expansion slots, and most modern operating systems no longer support ISA.
 If your motherboard does not have an ISA expansion slot, we recommend getting a more modern card supported by your motherboard.

 2. Short for instruction set architecture, see our instruction set definition for further information on this term.